Black-and-white image of a person handing over an envelope, symbolizing potential tobacco industry interference in the DRC

 In the DRC, article 113 of Framework Act n°18/035 on the Organization of Public Health prohibits any form of interference by the tobacco industry in government policy.

 The tobacco industry uses a multitude of tactics to shape and influence policy.
-It uses its lobbying and marketing mechanisms to manipulate the media to discredit proven scientific research and influence governments to promote and distribute their products.
+It uses its lobbying and marketing mechanisms to manipulate the media, discredit proven scientific research, and influence governments to promote and distribute their products.
+Also, the tobacco industry in the DRC gains visibility and support through sponsorship of public events and corporate social responsibility donations.

 This page provides an overview of the tobacco industry’s interference in the DRC, related to the following aspects: